The intentionality test looks at why you are homeless.

 Homeless because of someone else’s actions

-- you couldn’t stop the other person
+- you had no control over the other person

-Failing the test
+After the intentionality test